ElisFilipsson/eli-design/README.md

 ### For frontend.

-Navigate to the folder webpage in your commando-prompt.
+Navigate to the root folder in your commando-prompt.
 Print gulp to start gulp process.

 #### Extras